mrmikeo/pyrktokens/README.md

-# QAE  -- Version 1.1.1
+# Pyrk Tokens  -- Version 1.1.1
-Qredit Always Evolving - An easy to use token system for both fungible (QAE-1) and non-fungible (QAE-2) tokens
+Pyrk Tokens - An easy to use token system for both fungible (Type 1) and non-fungible (Type 2) tokens

-This is a sidechain for the Qredit network to integrate Simple Token issuance and management
+This is a sidechain for the Pyrk network to integrate Simple Token issuance and management

-This must be running on a Qredit Relay or Qredit Full node.
+This must be running on a Pyrk Full node with Indexing enabled.

 Install Mongodb & Redis:  (Default settings are fine for testing)